A History Of Malfeasance – Turn of Century #DCTech Part 1

 And that’s when I was introduced to one of DC’s former Darlings….
 Ikimbo.

 Ikimbo was founded in 1999 by one of DC’s first real Digital Visionary Entrepreneurs.
 Jamey Harvey.
 I didn’t meet Jamey till later but he’s one of the smartest guys I know.
 He’s a legitimate “DC Tech” Pioneer who founded one of the world’s first internet online gaming companies; Digital Addiction.
-Ikimbo was spun-out from Digital Addiction under the stewardship of Harvey and was a DC Tech darling.
+Ikimbo was spun-out from Digital Addiction under the stewardship of Harvey.
 By the time I was introduced to the company, Ikimbo had seen better days, was on its third CEO and had burned through $20 million in venture capital from companies including but not limited to:

 - William Blair Investors – JB Pritzker of the Hyatt Hotel Pritzker Family was the person on the board that represented Blair.
 JB went absent on the board as the Pritzker family all were embroiled in a probate lawsuit.